 The second puncture site either just above or below your navel is from the nerve block.
 You have a second Band-Aid at this location which you can discard when you take a shower.
 Don't worry about replacing this Band-Aid as long as the site is not bleeding.

 Diet, Medications, Activity Resume your normal diet and medications.
 You should slowly increase your activity over the next three to four days.
-Do not drive if you are taking the prescription pain medicines (Lortab or Demerol).
-These medications make you sleepy and slow your response time, do not operate any machinery or kitchen appliances while you are taking them.
-You may have unrestricted activity, including sexual activity and exercise, 10 days after the procedure.
-But don't use a tampon or have intercourse for the first 10 days and don't do an exercise that puts lots of strain on the puncture site at your groin for the first 10 days.
+Do not drive if you are taking the prescription pain medicine Norco.
+Norco will make you sleepy and slow your response time, do not operate any machinery or kitchen appliances while you are taking it.
+You may have almost unrestricted activity, including sexual activity and exercise, but don't use a tampon for the first 10 days and don't do an exercise that puts lots of strain on the puncture site at your groin for the first 10 days.
+And if some activity causes pelvic discomfort, stop and try again after a few more days.

 Pain and Pressure You should expect to have pelvic pain and cramping over the next several days to two weeks.
 It is most intense the night following the procedure but the nerve block will spare you from that part, converting the pain into a sensation of pressure.
 We use a long-acting medicine in the block that usually takes 2 to 3 days to wear off.
 So do not be worried that something has gone wrong if after 2 or 3 days you start having more pain, it is just the block wearing off.